Leonardtown Mural Prints

 by Aleck Loker

-the impact of the two world wars on Leonardtown.
 The book is lavishly illustrated with old photographs, maps and charts.
 Extensive reference notes follow each chapter, and a 14 page index contains thousands of surname and subject references.
 The format is 8 1/2 by 11 inches, more than 240 pages, with approximately 100 photographs.
 The book is case bound and the covers incorporate a four-color adaptation of the Leonardtown mural.
-Those interested in local history will find this book entertaining reading a well as highly informative.
-It will have wide appeal in the Southern Maryland market.
-The retail price of the book is $40.00 plus 6% sales tax. |

 Captain Walter Francis Duke, A.A.F.